This post was written by Beth Anderson

 A lot of the capsule wardrobes I’ve seen are kind of bland.
 I love colorful clothes.
 How do you manage a colorful capsule? – Phyllis

 Although I don’t have an overly colorful wardrobe, I have many clients who love bright colors or feel their best in certain shades.
-That is one reason that I believe so much in the concept of choosing clothing colors that work well with your hair color.
-One of my favorite people is Jill Kirsch and her color philosophy is spot on!
-She taught me years ago to carry my swatch book when I’m shopping.
-I even own her makeup palette.
+That is one reason that I believe so much in the concept of choosing clothing colors that work well with your skin tone.
 No reason to be bland if you don’t want to be.
 Let’s think about some basic capsule wardrobe pieces.
 White, gray, black and navy tees, jackets and cardigans.
 Why not choose these items in an array of your favorite colors?
 Then you can wear them with your denim, black, navy, white and gray pieces.
 Think about how cute a cherry red blazer would be with black slacks, a white tee, and a statement necklace!
 Simple, yet chic!

 What’s your favorite “splurge” item for a wardrobe? – Kaitlyn

 That’s an easy one, Kaitlyn.
 My tan suede moto jacket.
 Here in Oklahoma, the weather changes on a dime and we don’t really have true seasons.
 I wear my jacket in the fall, winter, and spring.
 It wasn’t actually a huge splurge because I found it at Uniqlo.

 Lately, I’ve been feeling a little in what we may call a style rut.
 How do you break out of that?
 Or what new styles do you think look current, yet will have longevity too? – Michelle